 Once upon a time, there was a roof leak.
 And, as usually happens with home repairs, that one little problem led to the discovery of a bigger problem, which led to the discovery of an even bigger problem.
-Ironically, the roof leak had very little to do with any of the subsequent problems.
-But, a clogged roof ridge vent played an important role.
+A big scary kind of problem.
+Ironically, the initial roof leak had very little to do with any of the subsequent problems.
+But, a clogged roof ridge vent played a very important role.

 What is a Roof Ridge Vent?